-In addition to Apple Podcast, you can also publish your podcast on other platforms such as Stitcher, Spotify, Google Podcasts, and Overcast.
-Some venues will automatically post your podcast using your RSS feed, which links your podcast audio publications.
+In addition to Apple Podcast, you can publish your podcast on other platforms such as Stitcher, Spotify, Google Podcasts, and Overcast.
+Some venues automatically post your podcast using your RSS feed, which links your podcast audio publications.
 Others, such as Amazon Music, Pandora, and Apple Podcasts, will need an application published on those platforms.
 While these additional platforms are great for more exposure to your podcasts, you want to be published on Apple Podcasts if you want to have better stats.

 Create Your Podcast Name and Category